 For intense hiking training for mountaineering, you will benefit from having a well-planned fueling program that ensures adequate calorie and fluid intake.
 And for maximum fueling, choose “Real Foods” instead of processed like candy bars, protein or energy bars, granola bars, etc. See this post: Hiking Snack: Processed versus Real Food

 Carbohydrates deliver the energy that fuels muscles.
 Once eaten, carbohydrates breakdown into glucose, fructose and galactose that then get absorbed and used to fuel workouts.
 Any that isn’t required immediately is stockpiled in the muscles and the liver in the form of glycogen.
 After these glycogen stores are filled up, any extra gets stored as fat.
 Glycogen is used during immediate and short intense bursts of exercise.
 During more long slower bouts, fat is used too.
 If glycogen isn’t available protein is used.

 Prior to your hike, you will want to eat wisely.
 The calories in your pre-event meal will last for about 60 to 90 minutes.
 About 1-2 hours prior, a small pre hike meal or snack should be consumed.
-It should consist mostly carbohydrate and some protein (to let it stay with you a little longer) and should be very low in fat, to allow the stomach to digest the food quickly.
+It should consist mostly of carbohydrate and some protein and should be very low in fat, to allow the stomach to digest the food quickly.
 This will increase glucose levels in the circulation and “top-off” muscle glycogen stores.
 If you are training for an event, these pre-event meals should be experimented with so that you know they work for you.
 Experiment with the type, timing and amounts.
 Some examples of pre-exercise snacks:

 - Yogurt with whole grain crackers or fruit

 - Bowl of whole grain cereal with low-fat milk and blueberries or banana

 - Fig newtons and a glass of low-fat milk

 - 100% whole wheat bread with slice of low-fat cheese or nut butter